ohshitgorillas/EntropPy/ALGORITHMS.md

 #### Suffix Patterns (Espanso - Left-to-Right Matching)

 Patterns are extracted from the end of words.
+The algorithm:
+1. Groups corrections by word length (for efficiency)
+2. For each correction, extracts all valid pattern candidates at different suffix lengths (2 to max)
+3. Groups directly by `(typo_pattern, word_pattern, boundary)` across ALL corrections, regardless of their "other part" (prefix)
-The algorithm groups corrections by their "other part" (the prefix that doesn't change) and then tries different suffix lengths from 2 to the maximum possible.
-A pattern is found when multiple corrections share the same typo suffix and word suffix, and their remaining prefix parts match exactly.
+4. A pattern is found when 2+ corrections share the same typo suffix and word suffix

+**Key improvement**: Patterns are found even when corrections have different prefixes.
+For example, "action" → "action" and "lection" → "lection" both share the pattern "tion" → "tion" despite having different prefixes ("ac" vs "lec").

+**Boundary inclusion**: For suffix patterns, corrections with both `RIGHT` and `NONE` boundaries are included, since NONE boundary corrections can still have valid suffix patterns.

 #### Prefix Patterns (QMK - Right-to-Left Matching)

-Prefix patterns work similarly but extract from the beginning of words.
-The algorithm groups corrections by their "other part" (the suffix that doesn't change) and tries different prefix lengths.
+Prefix patterns work similarly but extract from the beginning of words:
+1. Groups corrections by word length (for efficiency)
+2. For each correction, extracts all valid pattern candidates at different prefix lengths (2 to max)
+3. Groups directly by `(typo_pattern, word_pattern, boundary)` across ALL corrections, regardless of their "other part" (suffix)
+4. A pattern is found when 2+ corrections share the same typo prefix and word prefix

+**Boundary inclusion**: For prefix patterns, corrections with both `LEFT` and `NONE` boundaries are included, since NONE boundary corrections can still have valid prefix patterns.

 ### Pattern Validation